School of Social, Historical and Literary Studies

 - Qualifications: BA, MA, PhD, FRGS

-- Role Title: Lecturer in the History of the Royal Navy
+- Role Title: Senior Lecturer in Imperial and Naval History

 - Address: Milldam, Burnaby Road, Portsmouth PO1 3AS